sarahlibx/quotivation-2/README.md

 - Fetch quotes from API
 - Filter quotes by category
 - Add up to three favorite quotes
-- Click on any favorite quote to copy the quote content - share the love with friends!
 - Favorite quotes are saved in LocalStorage

 Maybe TODO: dark / light theme?